fm4tt0s/ssl-pooch/README.md

 -f    : Local certificate file path
 ```

-- PEM certificates and SAML IdP Metadata XML Certificates (this last one is probably only useful to me) are supported.
+- PEM and DER certificates, and SAML IdP Metadata XML Certificates (this last one is probably only useful to me) are supported.

-### Example #1 (PEM file)
+### Example #1 (PEM or DER file)
 ```
 $ ./ssl-pooch.sh -f ~/Certs/Entrust_G2_CA.cer
 Host                    | Status  | Expires     | Days